mjhorvath/Datsville/readme.md

 ## Details

-Since this project is brand new, the main things that need to be done at this moment are:
+The main goals of this project are:

 * Get relicensing permission from the original model authors.
 * Determine what (if any) organizational steps need to be taken to get models into a state where they are ready to be rendered into new scenes, animations and so forth.
+* Develop and expand the town further.

 Once that is completed hopefully we can develop some ready-to-use tools for people to create new scenes with.